DIY Spinning Two Tier Tray

 Craft room storage is always a problem, isn’t it!
-Following the philosophy of if you can’t go out, go up with space, I created this spinning storage tray!
+Following the philosophy of if you can’t go out, go up with space, I created this spinning two tier tray for storage!

 This is one of those projects which began months ago then transitioned.
 You have a few of those, right?
 I knew from the beginning that I wanted it for craft room storage but I saw how cool it would be for Christmas season decor too.